Meet the Founder

 We’re always bombarded by how great it is to pursue your passion, etc – but we’ve spoken with enough people to know that it’s not always easy.
 Overall, would you say things have been easy for you?

 The journey to opening this store has been challenging.
 It is not easy for a single black mother who is also a divorcee to start a business.
 In addition, with major family members being deceased, it also becomes challenging, especially with the finances.
 Although I have an educational background and experience in management, I lack the additional training to be a retail store owner and the required credit score to get a business loan.
-The challenges are still there because it appears that I have to research a lot to locate the finances and organizations that are willing to take a chance with me regardless of my other successes in other areas of my career.
-I still have to pay for the training classes, required licenses, marketing, start-up costs to open the storefront and etc., while maintaining my daily life for my child and I.
+The challenges are still there because I have to research a lot to locate the finances and organizations that are willing to take a chance with me regardless of my other successes in other areas of my career.
+I still must pay for the training classes, required licenses, marketing, start-up costs to open the storefront etc., while maintaining my daily life for my child and I.

 In addition, I find that people are not as forthcoming with providing information on funding or offering their business expertise as they could to assist new business owners who are starting a business or in business.
 The programs that claim they assist have so many obstacles that you have to go through to get them or ask that you have at least twenty thousand or half the money to get a loan.

 I will say that the Greater Baltimore Urban League in Maryland has provided great education to assist with how to start the business, stay in business, and much more to my small Black Entrepreneur Networking Social.
 As it pertains to me opening the beauty supply store, I must also give credit to the Beauty Supply Consultants for their expertise and education on Entrepreneurship, opening a beauty supply store and more.
-In closing, I have faith and believe with that anything is possible.
+In closing, I have faith and believe that anything is possible.

 We’d love to hear more about your business.